Yellow-bellied Sea Snake

 Yellow-bellied Sea Snake, Hydrophis platurus.
 Beach wash-up found in Zihuantanejo Bay, Guerrero, March 2018.
 Photograph courtesy of Ron Woheau, Zihuantanejo.

 Morphology: The Yellow-bellied Sea Snake is a marine snake that has a compressed body that tapers toward the tail.
+They are uniquely adapted to ocean survival with small scales, a paddle-like tail, valved nostrils, a palatine seal to exclude sea water, and they are capable of cutaneous gas exchange that affords prolonged dive times.
 They vary in color, being dark brown to black dorsally and bright yellow to pale yellow ventrally.
 The tail has black spots or bars.
-They have a narrow elongated flattened triangular head with an elongated snout, nostrils set high on top of the head, and the tail is very flattened.
-They have small fangs at the front of the upper jaw.
+They have a narrow elongated flattened triangular head with an elongated snout and nostrils set high on top of the head They have small fangs at the front of the upper jaw.
 They are sexually dimorphic with females being larger than males.
 Yellow-bellied Sea Snakes reach a maximum of 1.14 m (3 feet 9 inches) in length.

-Habitat and Distribution: The Yellow-bellied Sea Snake is found in warm ocean waters from within a few miles of shore to far out at sea at depths up to 9 m (30 feet).
+Habitat and Distribution: The Yellow-bellied Sea Snake is found in warm ocean waters from within a few miles of shore to far out at sea.
+They live primarily near the surface and at depths up to 9 m (30 feet).
 They are at the whim of oceanic currents but require water temperatures above 16oC (61oF) for long term survival.
 Their optimal temperature range is 28oC (82oF) to 32oC (90oF).
 They collect along drift lines of floating debris in tranquil waters in schools that number into the thousands which affords them an abundant food source.
 They are diurnal and live their entire life at sea.
-They are uniquely adapted to ocean survival with small scales, a laterally compressed body, paddle-like tail, valved nostrils, a palatine seal to exclude sea water, and capable of cutaneous gas exchange that affords prolonged dive times.
-They are able to swim both forward and backwards at sea.
-They have an interesting ability to tie themselves into a knot and then move the knot from one end of the body to the other removing foreign items such as algae, barnacles and miscellaneous growths acquired at sea.
-They can also shed their skin on a regular basis to rid themselves from pests.
+They are able to swim both forward and backwards.
 They obtain the water they need for survival from either coastal fresh-water sources or from fresh rainfalls; they can survive for up to 7 months without access to fresh water.
 They can remain submerged for up to three hours and spend as much as 87% of their time underwater having the ability to obtain up to 33% of their oxygen requirement through the skin from the oceanic water.
+The Yellow-bellied Sea Snake is probably the most widely distributed snake in the world, inhabiting tropical ocean waters in the Indian and Pacific Oceans, including the coasts of Africa, Asia, Australia, Mexico, and Central America.
+The Yellow-bellied Sea Snake is found in all Mexican coastal waters of the Pacific Ocean.
+It is the only sea snake found in Mexican oceanic waters.
+They have also been observed in Southern California waters but only during warm water episodes.

 Diet: Yellow-bellied Sea Snakes are lie-in-wait ambush predators that feed in the first 3 m (10 feet) of the water column and consume a wide variety of small fishes and eels, many of which mistakenly seek shelter beneath the motionless snake that resembles drifting wood.
-They inject a neurotoxin into their prey which they swallow whole.
+The Yellow-bellied Sea Snake injects a neurotoxin into their prey which they swallow whole.

 Predators: There is no documentation of any animal preying on a Yellow-bellied Sea Snake.
 Perhaps other biological factors such as food shortages, parasitism or illness, or physical events such as storms pushing them ashore or into cold water are sufficient to keep population levels in check.
 When they wash ashore they die fairly quickly.

 Human Interactions: Human interactions with Yellow-bellied Sea Snakes are limited.
 Sea snakes are not targeted as a fishery and they have limited impact on fisheries.
-While Yellow-bellied Sea Snakes are considered to be Venomous and Potentially Dangerous, however, they are not considered to be a threat to swimmers, with no reported fatalities from bites recorded.
+Yellow-bellied Sea Snakes are considered to be Venomous and Potentially Dangerous, however, they are not considered to be a threat to swimmers, with no reported fatalities from bites recorded.
 They are non-aggressive, reluctant to strike and often strike without injecting venom.
 Most bites occur when fishermen find them in their fishing nets.
 The venom of this species is highly potent, with a subcutaneous LD50 of 0.067 mg per kg with 1.0 mg to 4.0 mg delivered with each bite.
 There are anti-venom’s commercially available that effectively neutralize their venom.
 From a conservation perspective the Yellow-bellied Sea Snake is considered to be of Least Concern with stable, widely distributed populations.

 Synonyms: Anguis platura and Pelamus platurus.